 IS there anything else I need to know or can I submit my proposal now?
 We suggest you read through all FAQs that also include rules for participation and advice on how to have your proposal stand out from the crowd.

 DO I need to pay for a conference pass if my proposal is accepted?
-Yes, the presenters’ price is 20% off of the nonproft price we sell at the moment.
-You can also share this discount with your friends and colleagues.
+Yes, the presenters’ price is 180 EUR for 3-days, and 108 for 1-day (discount is valid until August 11).
+You can also share this discount PRIVATELY with your friends and colleagues.
 MyData 2018 is a community-driven event, in the same spirit as academic conferences, where peers and colleagues share the same passion and choose to come together to discuss and debate.

 Read the register description here.